Subsquares in random Latin rectangles: Proof of main theorem

+The main result of this subsection is the following theorem, which gives a nontrivial bound for all~$m$.
+However, for $m=4$ it is not strong enough to imply any result in the direction of \tref{t:main} and for $m=5$ it is not enough to imply the full strength of \tref{t:main}.
+The bound we prove in the next subsection will be better whenever $2<m=O(1)$.

-\begin{thm} Let $R$, $C$ and $S$ be subsets of $[n]$ of cardinality $m$ and let $\L$ be a random Latin square of order $n$.
-The probability that $\L[R, C]$ is a Latin square of order $m$ with symbol set $S$ is at most
+\begin{thm} Let $R \subseteq [k]$ be of cardinality $m$, let $C$ and $S$ be subsets of $[n]$ of cardinality $m$, and let $\L$ be a random $k \times n$ Latin rectangle.
+The probability that $\L[R,C]$ is a Latin square of order $m$ with symbol set $S$ is at most

 \end{thm}